iaminh/iaminh.github.io/_posts/2020-07-25-iOS-Deeplinking-with-coordinators.md

 }

 ```

-## Coordinators

-The coordinator pattern is wildly known and there are many articles about that.
-That's why I will not describe how to implement them.

-You can also use my [implementation](https://github.com/iaminh/CoordinatorExample) to follow the guide.

 I strongly encourage using *Reactive* approach with *MVVM*.
 For the sake of simplicity, I will skip the `ViewModel` part and only continue using Coordinators and ViewControllers.